Vanders/bellboy/README.md

 Usage
 -----
-Busboy is intended to be used alongside Berkshelf, allowing Berkshelf to manage the Cookbooks and their dependencies and Busboy to manage Databags & Databag Items that are associated with each Cookbook.
+Busboy is intended to be used alongside Berkshelf, allowing Berkshelf to manage the cookbooks and their dependencies and Busboy to manage Databags & Databag Items that are associated with each cookbook.

 Busboy can be used to version databag items (created from databag templates), upload the databags to a server, and download databags via. an API server in a similar way to Berkshelf.

-Busboy expects databags to be stored within the Cookbook in a directory named `data_bags`.
+Busboy expects databags to be stored within the cookbook in a directory named `data_bags`.
 It will search this directory for databags, and then for databag items (and databag item templates) within each databag.

 ### Versioning databags

-Simply run Busboy from the Cookbook directory which contains the data bags:
+Simply run Busboy from the cookbook directory which contains the data bags:

     busboy version